Protohedgehog/PlanS-feedback/README.md

 ### Requirements

 Before executing the code you have to create a new R project and manually create an empty folder called 'files' within the project directory.
-Alternatively, you can simply change the destination paths to match a directory of your choice.
+Alternatively, you can simply change the destination paths to match an existing directory of your choice.

 ### Create URLs and destination paths